vivaria/edisonrul.ing/docs/source/cards/c/curse-of-anubis.md

 ### Card Rulings

-●Curse of Anubis does not apply to monsters that are Summoned after Curse of Anubis' effect is applied.
+*   Curse of Anubis does not apply to monsters that are Summoned after Curse of Anubis' effect is applied.
-●If Book of Moon is chained to Curse of Anubis to flip a monster face-down, the effect of Curse of Anubis is not applied to the monster that was flipped face-down.
+*   If Book of Moon is chained to Curse of Anubis to flip a monster face-down, the effect of Curse of Anubis is not applied to the monster that was flipped face-down.